Complex Trauma Surgeries in Nagpur

 Complete Procedure of Complex Trauma Surgeries for Hip Fractures

-- Initial Evaluation: Assessment of the patient’s overall condition, including vital signs and presence of other injuries.
+- Initial Evaluation: Assessment of the patient’s overall condition, including vital signs and the presence of other injuries.

-Imaging studies (X-rays, CT scans, MRI) to evaluate the extent of the hip fracture and associated injuries. - Stabilization: Immediate interventions to stabilize the patient, including fluid resuscitation and immobilization of the fracture.
+- Imaging studies (X-rays, CT scans, MRI) to evaluate the extent of the hip fracture and associated injuries.

 - Multidisciplinary Planning: Collaboration among orthopedic surgeons, trauma surgeons, and other specialists to develop a comprehensive surgical plan.